Roman-Simone/CLIMBER_RECOGNIZER/README.md

         ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library:
         ```
-        python FindClimbingRoute.py  // It works with python 3.10 with other python versions there may be problems with tkinter library.
+        python FindClimbingRoute.py  // It works properly with python 3.10 with other python versions there may be problems with tkinter library.
         ```
     - To run the Tracking Climber part:
         ```